 - Truth– “Even brand stories must adhere to the three primary steps of brand-building: consistency, persistence, and restraint.”
 What story you tell has to, in some form, relate back to your brand identity.
 The story being told shapes the conversation around the brand, therefore, it needs to be authentic and real.

 - Interesting Characters- Every story needs to have well-rounded characters for people to buy in.
 The best ads feature individuals facing challenges that the audience can relate to.
-Or at least can get a laugh at.
+Or at least can get a laugh at it.
 Learning how to defy audience expectations and having a brand spokesperson who is outlandish or campy can also pay off.
-A good brand analogy would be the Old Spicy Guy.
-Rather than featuring an unnamed mariner in a pea coat, the recent commercials dialed up the humor, broke through the fourth wall with three competing Old Spice Guys in improbable scenarios, giving the well-worn brand a youthful vigor that resonated with a younger audience.
+A good brand analogy would be the Old Spice Guy.
+Rather than featuring an unnamed mariner in a pea coat, the recent commercials dialled up the humour, and broke through the fourth wall with three competing Old Spice Guys in improbable scenarios, giving the well-worn brand a youthful vigour that resonated with a younger audience.

 - Leave them wanting more- Overselling your brand story can kill the mood.
 A good narrative leaves the audience primed for what’s to come next.
 For a storytelling billboard, OOH advertisers can consider that space the prologue to the whole story.
 Leaving a website URL or QR code where the audience can go to find out more.

 There is a wide array of storytelling styles that OOH advertisers can use.
 Each with its own function and methods.
 Using folk tales, for example, offers culturally relevant touchstones for your audience.
 Figures like Santa Claus or the Easter Bunny often work well when you are trying to evoke a sense of nostalgia.
 Other storytelling types work better for other purposes.
 How you use them will depend on your marketing strategy and your audience.
 During the recent pandemic, two of the most common types used were data-driven and personal stories.